JoelOliverMclean/dungeons-and-doggos/3-Mechanics/CLI/bestiary/monstrosity/gnoll-hunter-mpmm.md

 # Gnoll Hunter
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
 144, Volo's Guide to Monsters p.
 154*

+Hunters are the stealthiest gnolls in a war band.
+In the vanguard, they creep around, picking off isolated opposition while clearing the way for the rest of the force to advance.

+Hunters are particularly skilled with the longbow, and they fire arrows with viciously barbed heads.
+Even when a hunter doesn't kill their target with their first shot, the arrow strike brings so much pain that the victim is hobbled in its attempt to run away.

+## Gnolls

+The first gnolls were hyenas transformed by magic.
+Many of them were then corrupted by the demon lord Yeenoghu.
+Whether in service to Yeenoghu or dedicated to the survival of their kin, gnoll war bands seek to soften up foes with surprise attacks and to leave no survivors alive.

+## Statblock

 ```ad-statblock
 title: Gnoll Hunter